 - Visit the store with the best prices.
 There is a wide range of prices charged for the exact same product, depending on where you shop.
 Be sure that you’re frequenting the store that offers the best prices overall.

 - Check the sales and clearance.
-The highest priced items here are the coconut milk, yogurt, and chocolate chips.
+The highest priced items here are the cocoa powder, cream cheese, sour cream, and chocolate chips.
 Watch for sales on these items and stock up so you can make budget muffins whenever you want.
 The holidays time is great for having sales on chocolate chips.

 Cream Cheese Topping